top of page

 Status: Current

 This version has "Ibanez" (right side up) etched on the upper baseplate only.
+There are no more licensing statements.
 A box with the block size inside it is stamped into the block.
-Members of the public can buy equal-quality right-handed clones from AliExpress for around $40 or $50.
+Members of the public can buy equal-quality right-handed clones of this clone from AliExpress, or eBay and Amazon for around $40 or $50.

-Like the Edge Pro II, Lo-TRS II, ILT1, and Edge III tremolos before it, the Standard DL tremolo is made for entry- to mid-level Ibanez guitars made in Indonesia or China such as the Indonesian-made 2015-2019 left handed RG450DXBL and left handed Steve Vai Signature JEMJRL, made in China, which has been in production since 2016 (and costs around $1,000 here in Australia.)
+Like the Edge Pro II, Lo-TRS II, ILT1, and Edge III tremolos before it, the Standard DL tremolo is made for entry- to mid-level Ibanez guitars which are made in Indonesia or China, such as the Indonesian-made 2015-2019 left handed RG450DXBL and the Chinese-made left handed Steve Vai Signature JEMJRL, which has been in production since 2016 (and costs around $1,000 here in Australia.)

 2015 - 2019 RG450DXBL